Why should you support statehood for Puerto Rico? Here are five good reasons.

 Statehood is the right thing to do

 The United States should be an example of democracy and freedom in the world.
-Keeping 3.2 million U.S. citizens in a colonial relationship without their consent — as shown in the plebiscites of 2012 and 2017 — is not the action of a free and democratic society.
+Keeping 3.2 million U.S. citizens in a colonial relationship without their consent — as shown in the plebiscites of 2012, 2017 ,and 2020 — is not the action of a free and democratic society.

 All Americans should be concerned about the civil rights of Puerto Rico.
 Tell your congressional rep that you want equality through statehood for Puerto Rico.